-Watch your favourite film under the stars as the Grange joins forces with Strode Theatre to present the first outdoor film festival in Street.
+Watch your favourite film under the stars as the Grange once again joins forces with Strode Theatre to present the second annual outdoor film festival in Street.

 Tickets can be booked on the Strode Theatre website at www.strodetheatre.org.uk/whats-on, or by ringing the box office on 01458 442846.
 Prices are: